RenshengJi/blog/Interview/English.md

 ## 家庭

 My family has a peaceful environment.
 My dad works for the government and my mom is a teacher at a middle school.
-They prioritize education but don't put too much pressure on me.
-I appreciate their supportive guidance.
+They value education but don't put too much pressure on me.
+I appreciate their guidance.

 ## 最喜欢的课程